leen01/therapeutic-accelerator/README.md

 ### Evaluation:
 #### ROGUE Scores:
-Due to the vast amount of papers we were working with in this project, our best evaluation and fluency check was using the L1 and L2 rouge scores to compare the common occurence of words from our generated summaries with the abstracts themseleves.
+Our best evaluation and fluency check was using the L1 and L2 rouge scores to compare the common occurence of words from our generated summaries with the abstracts themseleves.
+Thid was a low cost and standardized way to benchmark our models.

 ### Conclusion
 We hope that phramacist, scientist, researchers, students, and those who come across our project find the best suitable use for it within their professional and academic careers.